MAVProxyUser/MiSTercade-Review/README.md

 [![booger](https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/booger.jpeg)](https://www.reddit.com/r/fpgagaming/comments/lbccqa/official_mister_fpga_discord/)

-Such weird posturing for an "Open Source" project.
+Such weird posturing for an "Open Source" project, try hard to not let this take away from all the awesome sauce that is MiSTercade!
+This too shall pass with time.<br>
 <img src=https://github.com/MAVProxyUser/MiSTercade-Review/blob/main/sharing.jpeg>